dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/mywords.md

 Some words I have written.
 Recent ones at the top.

++ A little bit of delusion goes a long way.

 + Ego slows you down.

 + Dont outsource your self interest.